GabrUelRodrigues/python_flask_tutorial/README.md

 # Python Flask Tutorial
 ## Simple notes webapp made using Python and the Flask web framework

-This project is an example webapp made following a YouTube tutorial by __Tech With Tim__ on how to build a complete webapp in Python using the Flask web framework.
+This project is an example webapp made by following a YouTube tutorial by __Tech With Tim__ on how to build a complete webapp in Python using the Flask web framework.
 It's features include:

 * Routes
 * Authentication